Printassia/PHPMySQL/README.md

 # PHPMySQL
+Create Database to PHP Connection<br>
+Create a Database <br>
+Create a table <br>
+Insert Into Database <br>
-Create Database, Insert Into Database, Select from Database, Display table in HTML with Bootstrap
+Select from Database to Display table in HTML with Bootstrap